MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 [Rule-based detection policies](user-activity-policies.md) give you the ability to complement anomaly detection policies with organization-specific requirements.
 We recommend creating rules-based policies using one of our Activity policy templates (go to **Control** > **Templates** and set the **Type** filter to **Activity policy**) and then [configuring them](activity-filters-queries.md) to detect behaviors that are not normal for your environment.
 For example, for some organization that don’t have any presence in a particular country, it may make sense to create a policy that detects the anomalous activities from that country and alert on them.
 For others, who have large branches in that country, activities from that country would be normal and it wouldn’t make sense to detect such activities.

 1. **Tune activity volume**
 Choose the volume of activity required before the detection raises an alert.
 Using our country example, if you have no presence in a country, even a single activity is significant and warrants an alert.
-However, a single sign-in failure could simply be human error and only of interest if there are many failures in a short period.
+However, a single sign-in failure could be human error and only of interest if there are many failures in a short period.
 2. **Tune [activity filters](activity-filters-queries.md)**
 Set the filters you require to detect the type of activity you want to alert on.
 For example, to detect activity from a country, use the **Location** parameter.
 3. **Tune alerts**